cometkim/rkyv-js/README.md

 - Decode is a tie with protobufjs, slightly behind on the smallest payloads.
 - Encode is generally better than protobufjs.
 - Lazy `access()` can be more than twice as fast when reading only parts of the payload.
-On a full traversal it is slower than `decode()`.
+On a full traversal, it is slower than `decode()`.
 - `rkyv-js/jit` generally adds a 20% perf gain over the interpreter.
 - cbor-x decodes the small payloads faster than rkyv-js; capnp-es was slower than protobufjs on every row of this suite.